openedx/frontend-app-authoring/README.rst

 * The library isn't always updated between when it is changed in the edit view/create view and when you return to the authoring view.
 So sometimes you may need to refresh after changing a library to get the right authoring view.

-* Styling is not final, and is pending a Paragon update so that the UI will more closely match Studio's.

-* There are a handful of non-fatal errors that appear when running tests.
-They appear to be related to the Modal component from Paragon not being up to date with the version of React in this repository.
+* The in-library search box loses focus after each letter is typed.

+* Styling needs love: to speed up development, we we originally relied on the old edX theme as provided by Paragon to match Studio's look.
+That was removed on Paragon@13.0.0, so many components are now visually broken.
+We need to go back to the (literal, in this case) drawing board.

+* We should take `frontend-app-learning`'s lead as far as test tooling is concerned (remove enzyme, use axios-mock-adapter, etc).
+This should help avoid the handful of non-fatal console errors that appear when running tests.

+* Test coverage can, and should, be improved.

 Development Roadmap
 -------------------